“How To Select The Best Landlord Association” written by Mike Marko

-- Has unique features and they have more user friendly applications than other websites.
+- Has unique features and they have more user-friendly applications than other websites.

 - Totally free to use and ongoing.

 Their association provides personal service and advice to their landlord members.
 Their services are not offered for free and they provide reliable assistance in resolving their member’s problems.
-They are also an important resource for giving professional advices as well as keeping their website and forms updated with the current news regarding rental businesses.
+They are also an important resource for giving professional advice as well as keeping their website and forms updated with the current news regarding rental businesses.

-- Granting an assured short hold tenancy
+- Granting an assured shorthold tenancy

 - Tenancy deposit schemes